 Always hire a failed entrepreneur.
 They would have qualities like the ability to take risks, ability to handle ambiguity and learnings through a failed enterprise.

 Live-projects at premier education institutions is a good way of getting motivated and capable talent.

 Getting highly skilled and talented professions in focus areas, like a bamboo artisan that can build prosthetics, is still a pain point.

 Talent retention strategies/models

-Helps build external equity as employer of choice and builds more inclusive teams
+Helps build external equity as an employer of choice and builds more inclusive teams.

 Background Verification is an important tool for professionals to strengthen their skill profile and for organizations to have greater comfort and confidence in hiring the right people as recent surveys have found that one in three resumes in India is falsified.

 You will see a tab reading “My Verification” on your dashboard.
 Clicking on that leads you to a form where you file in your request for verification.
 You can choose to get “Fully Verified” by opting for both employment/client and reference checks or get “Partially Verified” by opting for any of the two checks.
 Once the verification is successfully completed, your profile will have a badge featured at the top of your profile indicating that you are a ‘Verified’ professional.

 Strengthens a professional’s skill profile and adds credibility by having future clients / companies hear from past ones!

 You will be able to see badges against the names and profiles of those professionals for whom background verification has been successfully done.
 For professionals who are not yet verified, you can opt for conducting their verification before or after contacting them for your assignment.